-S/HE SPOKE ‘I AND I’ FOR WE: On the poesis of collective mental healing
+S/HE SPOKE ‘I AND I’ FOR WE: On the poiesis of collective mental healing

-–– The 8th AoN Venice Symposium in the framework of SAVVY Contemporary’s Ultrasanity in collaboration with the Psychiatric Community of the Fondazione Emilia Bosis
+–– AoN Symposium on the occasion of the 58th Biennale di Venezia and in the framework of SAVVY Contemporary’s Ultrasanity in collaboration with the Psychiatric Community of the Fondazione Emilia Bosis

-WITH Vittorio Gallese, Pélagie Gbaguidi, Monica Greco, Jaswant Guzder, Seydou Ndiaye, Vitor Pordeus, Patrick Vernon, and others
+WITH Giulia Benetti, Diego Bruno, Suparna Choudhury, Vittorio Gallese, Pélagie Gbaguidi, Ana Gomez-Carillo, Monica Greco, Jaswant Guzder, Frederick W. Hickling, Seydou Ndiaye, Vitor Pordeus, Patrick Vernon

 Venue Isola di San Servolo